 Gir breed are considered to be the most gentle of the Zebu breeds.
 In countries like Brazil, it has been shown that if Gir cows are kept untied their temperament is docile and they can even be tamed to machine milking like evolved temperate climate breeds.
 Maternal instinct has been shown to be high as a result, in many countries while milking machine milking, licking by calf is practiced to ease let down.

 The average milk production for the Gir in India is around 1500-1600 kg per lactation whereas elite animals have recorded milk yield as high as 4000 – 5000 kg with 4.5 % fat.
 Gir cows are regarded as pretty fertile since these calve at regular intervals.
 It is not uncommon to come across Gir animals that have given birth to more than 10 calves in a lifetime.
 Their newborn calves are small in size hence calving problems are uncommon.
 When well-fed these calves post-birth, however, gain weight quite fast and at weaning these calves weigh as heavy as other Zebu breed calves.

-Gir being major milk-producing Zebu cattle has received worldwide attention since it has the number of desirable inherent features, such as heat tolerance, resistance to diseases and tick infestation good fertility and production even in adverse climatic conditions.
+Gir being major milk-producing Zebu cattle has received worldwide attention since it has a number of desirable inherent features, such as heat tolerance, resistance to diseases, and tick infestation good fertility, and production even in adverse climatic conditions.
 For these Gir breed has been preferred in breeding programs in hot and tropical climate countries.
 Gir has earned its place as a milk breed once it responded to selective breeding as pure-breed in Brazil.
 From a moderate size imported herd, Brazil has been able to propagate Gir cattle employing assisted reproductive technologies.
-Gir has also become popular in Mexico and other countries such as the USA, Venezuela, etc.
+Gir breed has also become popular in Mexico and other countries such as the USA, Venezuela, etc.